ITISFoundation/osparc-issues/README.md

 - 📅 [reviews](reviews) - agenda & report on every sprint review
 - 🏆 [SM_counts](SM_counts) - Scrum Masters rankings (by counts)

-## To create milestones in multiple repositories
+## To manage milestones in multiple repositories

 - firstly you need to create a github token
   - in Github settings -> Personal access tokens -> Fine-grained tokens -> *Generate new token*